 Below are some of the top snails that double as fish tank algae cleaners and aquarium pets:

 What does algae eat: Nerite snails:

-They grow up to 3 centimeters, but they are very easy targets for fishes like Cichlids and Loaches, so it’s advised not to pair these fishes and snails together.
-For Nerite to grow and survive for a long term they require water that has a pH level of 7 or above, and hard water is usually preferred because the calcium in hard water keeps their shells healthy.
+They grow up to three centimeters, but they are very easy targets for fishes like Cichlids and Loaches, so it’s advised not to pair these fishes and snails together.
+For Nerite to grow and survive for a long-term, they require water that has a pH level of seven or above, and hard water is usually preferred because the calcium in hard water keeps their shells healthy.

 The only problem with these snails is that they breed like crazy, so unless you plan on breeding them you are better off with just one snail, other than that they make for great algae eaters.

 If you have an aquarium that is bustling with plants, these algae eater snails would be the best choice for you.
 Other snails attack the plants and algae matter, but the Ramshorn only attack the algae, and dead leaves and they leave the rest of your plant life alone, but they are also known to eat fish eggs and leftover food.
 The ramshorn name was given to the snail because their shell resembled the horn of a ram and the shell color is brownish red.
 An adult ramshorn snail can grow up to 2 cms in length, and they need to be kept in waters that have a high alkaline level.

 These snails are great for cleaning your plants, the walls of your aquarium, the rocks, decoration and any of the nooks and crannies.
 Combine these snails with nerite snails you will have clean and algae free aquarium; Cichlids and loaches are large fish that will eat the snails, so you can either place the snails in a separate tank or not get fishes that will eat the snails.